 Storing a marine tool kit on your boat will enable you to handle fishing boat and trailer repairs you will be most commonly be faced with.
 Chances are you have a nice tool chest at home - but are faced with the question of which tools to take with you on your fishing outing.
 The tool kits described here provide you with the most common tools - such as screw drivers, wrenches, pliers and all sorts of electrical repair tools.

-This kit shows a good assortment of marine tools needed for most common repairs.
+This marine tool kit shows a good assortment of tools needed for the most common repairs.
 As you can see this small kit contains long nose pliers, adjustable end wrench, tire gauge, battery brush, phillips and flat head screw driver, socket set, wire cutting/stripping tool, and cutting knife.
 Other kits will also provide a hammer.
 Don't expect professional grade tools from these kits.
 Modestly priced, they are designed to store compactly and provide you routine tools for normal repairs.
 One tool that can be handy to bring along is a lithium battery powered drill.
 It is easy to fill in missing pieces when you include these two kits in your packing.